akihirao/At_Reseq_sim/README.md

 # <i>In Silico</i> mutation simulation of whole genome sequence in <i>Arabidopsis thaliana</i>
-Bioinformatics pipeline for mutation simulation and validation of variant calling workflow in resequences of <i>Arabidopsis thaliana</i>
+Bioinformatics pipeline for mutation simulation and variant calling workflow for whole genome sequence of <i>Arabidopsis thaliana</i>

 ## Requirement